zenml-io/mlstacks/azureml-minimal/README.md

 - `azure-storage-secret` - for allowing access to the Azure Blob Storage Container.

   - Go into your imported recipe directory.
 It should be under `zenml_stack_recipes/azureml-minimal`.
-  - Run the following commands to get the storage account name and key.
+  - Run the following command to get the storage account name

         ```shell
         terraform output storage-account-name
         ```

+    And below command to get your storage key.
+You can also get the key corresponding to your storage account from the [Azure portal](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal#view-account-access-keys).

         ```shell
         terraform output storage-account-key